bbasinsk/personal-blog/content/posts/2018-12-07/index.md

     - cloud
 ---

+# Dockerizing a Scikit-Learn Model with Flask

+I wanted to get some content on this blog, so here's a tutorial on how to deploy a Scikit-learn model to the cloud.
+This allows us to use the model with web site such as React or a mobile app!

 ## The Dataset

 I started with the iris dataset to make things easy to get up and going.
 Here are some examples of the data that is included in the data set.